-From the archives: A look back at Elton John’s very energetic Seattle-area concerts
+A look back at Elton John’s very energetic Seattle-area concerts

 Long before a $192 million-grossing biopic was made about him, Sir Elton was packing arenas here, playing the region numerous times over the past decades.

-Here’s a look back at what our Seattle Times reviewers said about some of his concerts.
+Here’s a look back at what our Seattle Times reviewers said about some of the many Elton John concerts in this area.

 April 1971